Long-Context Modeling with Dynamic Hierarchical Sparse Attention for Memory-Constrained LLM Inference: Boundary Detection

-\paragraph{Inference of the boundary predictor.} We observe that selecting positions purely based on the topK scores can lead to suboptimal boundaries due to noise and closely spaced high-score peaks.
+We observe that selecting positions purely based on the topK scores can lead to suboptimal boundaries due to noise and closely spaced high-score peaks.
 To mitigate this, we adopt Non-Maximum Suppression (NMS)~\citep{neubeck2006efficient}, a technique widely used for eliminating redundant detections in computer vision.
 The core idea is to keep only the highest-scoring candidate within a local neighborhood, thereby producing well-separated, reliable boundaries.

 We first obtain the boundary scores by computing the boundary predictor’s output scores for all positions in the sequence, which represent the model’s confidence that a given position marks a chunk end.
 Next, we identify candidate boundary positions by selecting all positions whose scores exceed a minimal confidence threshold, thereby pruning out low-probability positions while retaining multiple plausible candidates.
 The remaining candidates are then sorted in descending order of their scores, ensuring that higher-confidence positions are considered first during suppression.
 We subsequently apply NMS: starting with the highest-scoring candidate, we mark it as a boundary and remove any other candidates within a specified window size (e.g., 8 or 64 tokens) of this position, as they are considered overlapping or too close to be separate boundaries.
 After suppression, the final set consists of well-spaced local maxima that are more robust to noise and score fluctuations.